 Where to get lobster meat?

-While there are plenty of ways to order lobster meat online, many people don’t plan ahead that far or even know about it.
-Most of the time, we want to find the ingredients when we need to make dinner.
+- While there are plenty of ways to order lobster meat online, many people don’t plan ahead that far or even know about it.

-You can also get whole lobster from a local seafood market and many will even steam it for you.
-If the store can’t steam it for you, you can cook it at home.
+- You can also get whole lobster from a local seafood market and many will even steam it for you.
 (Read about how to cook a whole lobster at home in my post on Lobster Rolls.)

-If you can’t find lobster meat from the whole lobster, you can always fall back on lobster tails.
+- If you can’t find lobster meat from the whole lobster, you can always use lobster tails.
 Lobster tails are sold in just about every grocery store whether they are fresh or frozen.
 You can make lobster tails in the oven and then use the meat for this pasta.

 How To Make Lobster Pasta

-Next, remove the lobster meat from the pan and stir in the minced garlic.
-Cook until it starts to brown and becomes fragrant.
+- Sauté the garlic and add reserved pasta water: Next, remove the lobster meat from the pan and stir in the minced garlic.
+Cook until it starts to brown and becomes fragrant and add the pasta cooking water.

-Once the water is simmering, add the heavy cream, grated Parmesan cheese, and additional seasoning.
+- Stir in remaining ingredients: Once the water is simmering, add the heavy whipping cream, grated Parmesan cheese, and additional herbs and seasoning.
 Reduce the heat if needed and stir until the cheese is fully melted and smooth.

-Toss the noodles in the cream sauce until fully coated, then stir in the meat, and serve!
+- Combine everything together: Toss the noodles in the cream sauce until fully coated, then stir in the lobster meat, and serve!

 - Thaw frozen shellfish slowly.
 While some stores carry fresh, cooked meat, others may only have frozen.
-Be sure to thaw it in the refrigerator overnight for the best texture.
+Be sure to thaw it lowly, in the refrigerator overnight.
+Discard any accumulated liquid.

 - Cooking your own lobster meat?
-Find instructions in this post along with helpful tips for separating the meat from the shell.
+Find instructions and a video in the lobster rolls along with helpful tips for separating the meat from the shell.

 - Prep in advance.
 If you will be cooking the shellfish yourself, you can make it the day before and keep it in the refrigerator for a day or two, until you’re ready to make the seafood pasta.